 - The Function Model allows you to break off an IT task and hand it off to an independent provider.
 This model works best for compartmentalized responsibilities that can be grouped individually and require little collaboration with internal functions.
 Help desk support is a good example of this model type.
 Cost reduction and efficiency are this model’s biggest advantages.

 All three models are viable alternatives.
-Which model you choose depends on the your particular business situation.
+Which model you choose depends on your particular business situation.

 More Selection Considerations

-While type is the main consideration when choosing an right model, it’s not the only one.
+While the type is the main consideration when choosing the right model, it’s not the only one.
 Two other considerations include the business objectives you want to accomplish and the impact your service provider will have on internal workflow and productivity.

 Additional considerations that can influence model selection include the project’s impact on the company’s overall success, the risk/reward level of handling the project internally versus externalizing it, and the expected return on the project’s investment.

-Then there’s price.
-Affordable price you’re willing to pay, considering the right models, quality, responsiveness, support, and expertise, also factors into your decision making process.
-In fact, these things may be even more of a factor than price when it comes to choosing the right model.
+Then there’s the price.
+The affordable price you’re willing to pay, considering the right models, quality, responsiveness, support, and expertise, also factors into your decision-making process.
+In fact, these things maybe even more of a factor than price when it comes to choosing the right model.